typegoose/mongodb-memory-server/README.md

 This package use [mongodb-prebuilt](https://github.com/winfinit/mongodb-prebuilt) which on first start downloads the latest MongoDB binaries and save it to `~/.mongodb-prebuilt` folder.
 So first run may take a time.
 All further runs will use downloaded version.

-Every `MongoMemoryServer` instance creates and starts fresh MongoDB server on some free port.
+Every `MongodbMemoryServer` instance creates and starts fresh MongoDB server on some free port.
 You may start up several mongod simultaneously.
 When you terminate your script or call `stop()` MongoDB server(s) will be automatically shutdown.

 ## Installation
 ```